 If we leave the home we have a reverse mortgage on, will us or our children be liable for any shortfall?By Jerry R. on 01.02.2019

-The reverse mortgage itself is a non-recourse loan and therefore the lender’s only security is the property itself.
+The reverse mortgage is a non-recourse loan; the lender’s only security is the property itself.
 It can look to no other assets for repayment of the obligation.
-I do caution all borrowers though that there may be other obligations aside from the reverse mortgage you need to consider.
+I do caution all borrowers, though, that there may be additional obligations aside from the reverse mortgage you need to consider.

-I don’t know if there are any HOA dues, taxes or other special assessments that may be at issue, so I always encourage borrowers to do two things if they are considering leaving a home.
-Firstly, contact a real estate agent in your area and determine whether there is any equity in the home to be certain you are not walking away from anything to which you are entitled.
-If you can sell the home and keep a little money in the process, I think that is your best option all around.
+I don’t know if any HOA dues, taxes, or other special assessments may be at issue, so I always encourage borrowers to do two things if they are considering leaving home.
+Firstly, contact a real estate agent in your area and determine whether there is any equity in the home to be sure you are not walking away from anything to which you are entitled.
+If you can sell the house and keep a little money in the process, that is your best option.

-As a second choice, if you decide you are not able to sell the home, I would suggest you contact the servicer and inform them of your need to move and request if there are any incentives available for a Deed In Lieu of Foreclosure.
-To avoid the drawn-out foreclosure process, if the title is clear, HUD will at times authorize a “cash for keys” program wherein you may be eligible to receive a payment in return for Deeding the property back to the lender to save the additional costs of foreclosure.
+As a second choice, if you decide you cannot sell the home, I would suggest you contact the servicer and inform them of your need to move and request if there are any incentives available for a Deed In Lieu of Foreclosure.
+To avoid the drawn-out foreclosure process, if the title is clear, HUD will sometimes authorize a “cash for keys” program wherein you may be eligible to receive a payment in return for Deeding the property back to the lender to save the additional costs of foreclosure.

-It’s not a lot of money, but if you are leaving anyway and it eliminates the potential for further liability by removing the property from your name, it’s better for all concerned.
-Remember, if the property is in your name, you or your estate are still the potential responsible party should someone go onto the property and get injured, etc. and this would end that liability.
+It’s not much money, but if you are leaving anyway, and it eliminates the potential for further liability by removing the property from your name, it’s better for all concerned.
+Remember, if the property is in your name, you or your estate are still the potentially responsible party should someone go onto the property and get injured, etc.; this would end that liability.